 Key data points can help you create personalized experiences more quickly, but you don’t need to know everything about your audience.
 Data is a precious resource, but it can also become a liability.

 Only track essential information for data personalization.
-Less data also means cheaper storage costs, which makes customer data management easier at scale.
+Less data also means lower storage costs, which makes customer data management easier at scale.

 Make sure data transparency is ongoing.